zulip/zulip/docs/subsystems/performance.md

   because that's an important part of user experience for a real-time collaboration tool like Zulip.
-Many UI features in the Zulip webapp are designed to load instantly, because all the data required for them is present in the initial HTTP request to, and both the Zulip API and webapp are architected around strategy.
+Many UI features in the Zulip webapp are designed to load instantly, because all the data required for them is present in the initial HTTP response, and both the Zulip API and webapp are architected around that strategy.
 * The Zulip database model and server implementation are carefully designed to ensure that every common operation is efficient, with automated tests designed to prevent the accidental introductions of